If you work for a developer that wishes to make alterations to a property, you may need to apply to the council for

 If the business property is within the New Forest district, you can apply for planning permission.
 Before making an application, we suggest you use our pre-application service.

 On 13 May 2020, the government published a written ministerial statement on planning and construction working hours.
 This statement expects local planning authorities to approve requests to extend construction working hours temporarily to ensure safe working in line with social distancing guidelines until 9pm, Monday to Saturday, unless there are very compelling reasons against this.
-Find out more about the extension of hours for construction sites.
+Find out more about the .

-You can check with us if you need planning permission by submitting a pre-application enquiry form.
+You can check with us if you need planning permission, or whether your proposals are likely to be acceptable by submitting a pre-application enquiry form.
 You should also include details of your project and the relevant fee.
-We will provide an opinion in writing as to whether the work does or does not require permission, though this is not a legally binding decision.
+We will provide an opinion in writing, though this is not a legally binding decision.

 If the property is within the New Forest district, you can apply for planning permission via the Planning Portal using the online form below.